Easy Shrimp Bisque

 A southern classic, this easy shrimp bisque is DIVINE!

-This soup is often featured in the Lowcountry restaurants but with this recipe you can make it in your own kitchen and in a quick 16 minutes.
+Shrimp bisque is often featured in the Lowcountry restaurants but with this recipe, you can make it in your own kitchen in a quick 16 minutes.

 Well, you’re in for a treat!
 Today I will show you step-by-step photos which are included in this post on how to make this delicious and easy shrimp bisque in the comfort of your own home.